'Big Tech Funding' Browser Extension Exposes Silicon Valley's Paid Shills

 The executive in charge of Google’s U.S. lobbying efforts in 2018, Adam Kovacevich, admitted as much in leaked audio from that same year.
 The goal of Google spending money on conservatives, Kovacevich told outraged liberal employees, was to “steer” the conservative movement.

 “Conservative” organizations that have taken money from Big Tech in recent years include the American Enterprise Institute, the Competitive Enterprise Institute, the Heritage Foundation, the National Review Institute, the Mercatus Center at George Mason University, and the American Conservative Union.
+The Heritage Foundation has since pledged not to take any more money from Big Tech companies, a fact noted by the Big Tech Funding extension.

 Allum Bokhari is the senior technology correspondent at Breitbart News.
 He is the author of #DELETED: Big Tech’s Battle to Erase the Trump Movement and Steal The Election.

-Note: Update — This article has been updated to reflect the fact that The Heritage Foundation has pledged not to accept Big Tech money in the future.